 I have lived and biked for 20 years in Peru, in fact I rode the cordillera area this January on a Honda Transalp 700.
 I have riden that area all the way north to the Ecuador border and it is FANTASTIC!

-DO NOT fall into the black hole that is the Panamericana Highway!
+fall into the black hole that is the Panamericana Highway!
 I see by your Lima to Bogota timetable that you won't be able to do ANYTHING BUT race up the Panam.
 I plead with you to take more time and take the roads up the center of Peru where the views are great, the people honest and friendly, and the lodging cheap.

 Sorry I won't be there to ride it with you, but I will recommend the best route out of Lima that goes past the Cordillera: